RITGameDev/EngineeringDescriptions/README.md

 * C# (Windows Forms common)
 * C++
-* Web technolgies like Javascript/CSS can be useful
+* Web technologies like Javascript/CSS can be useful
 * Scripting (Python, Lua, etc)
 * Experience with UI/UX
 * SQL data bases could be useful as well
 * Experience with automation